 Select what type of content should be on the tile:

 Create a new ExpressView visualization in the tile.
 Choose between a chart or a tabular ExpressView.
 See ExpressView Visualizations for more information.

 Embed another web page inside the Dashboard.
-Enter the URL, or web address, to the textbox and click Finish.
+Enter the URL to the textbox and click Finish.

-Caution: Some web pages may not be embeddable.
+Some web pages may not be embeddable in a Dashboard tile.